alexej-sankov-dev/informatik-projekt/README.md

 - higher-lower-game-cities: Main React.js & Redux.js application with OAuth implementation
 - datenbank: Express.js Database
 - get-cities-data: scripts which where used to parse the data in a unique format
-- screenshots-app: Screenshots of main sites
+- screenshots-app: screenshots of main sites

 ## Screenshots